X-ray photography analysis report.

 Introduction

-An x-ray examination of an older oil painting was carried out on the order of the owners.
-The images are delivered to the customer in dicom format together with a simpler program that can read and manage these files.
-Also included are the original images in tif format and a set of filtered images, which can be combined in image processing software.
+An x-ray examination of an older oil painting was carried out on the request of the owners.
+The images were delivered to the customer in DICOM format together with a light version of the x-ray software program that can read and manage these files.
+Also included are the original images in TIF format and a set of filtered images, which can be stitched together with image processing software.

 Subject

 The painting depicts the Roman emperor Domitian (Domitianus).
 According to information from the client, the picture of Domitian was the last in a series of 12 portraits of Roman emperors.
 The first eleven portraits are said to have been painted by Titian in the 1530s, while it is unclear who painted the twelfth portrait.
-The series is said to have been sold later from England to the Spanish royal house and burned during the 18th century, but, according to the client, there is uncertainty about this.
+The series is said to have been sold and transported to England from where it was later again sold to the Spanish Royal house.
+It is also said that in Spain the paintings were destroyed by fire during the 18th century.
+However, according to the client, there is uncertainty about this.

-The painting of Dominitian was sold in the 1920s by an English auction house as a painting by Titian.
+The now x-rayed painting of Domitian was for sale in the 1920s by an English auction house as a painting by Titian.
 The painting is lined and retouched, unclear when and by whom.
-A 14C dating has been done and a research engineer at the laboratory writes: ”Unfortunately, the dating ends up in a non-linear area.
+A 14C dating has been performed at the Tandem Laboratory in Uppsala, Sweden, and a research engineer at the laboratory states: ”Unfortunately, the dating ends up in a non-linear area.
 The probability is higher that the canvas is from the late 15th century than the late 16th century, more than that we probably cannot say”.

-A faint signature ”L da Vinci, Pinxt (or Pnixt)” can be seen under the man’s right elbow (fig 6).
+A faint signature ”L da Vinci, Pinxt (or Pnixt)” can be seen under the man’s right elbow (fig. 7).
 Depending on the light source, this is more or less visible.
-The area where the signature is found appears to be retouched, but should of course be examined by an expert/painting conservator and with the help of analytical light.

-The X-ray analysis is carried out partly to see if there is another painting on the canvas or if you can see if the artist (or someone else later) made adjustments to the motif, partly to see if you can see the signature with X-ray lighting.
+The X-ray analysis is carried out to see if there is another painting on the canvas under the visible one and/or if you can see if the artist (or someone else later) has made adjustments to the motif.
+The aim is also to find out if you can see the signature L da Vinci using X-rays.

-Merging the images into a complete image in an image processing program is performed by the client.
+Stitching the images into one complete image will be performed by the client.

-X-ray analysis was performed with digital industrial X-ray (CR).
+The X-ray analysis was performed with a digital industrial X-ray (CR).
 Exposure facts are presented in table 1.
-Twelve image plates cover the entire image surface with some overlap and have been numbered 1-12, see figure 1.
-The dividing lines between the image plates are inserted approximately where the x-ray plates meet.
-The reason why the squares look different in size is probably because the photo of the painting was not taken completely straight on from the front (or from above).
-Another x-ray was taken of the area where the signature is.
+Twelve image plates covered the entire surface of the painting with some overlap and have been numbered 1-12, see figure 1.
+The lines drawn up on the photograph (fig 1) show the approximate position of the image plates.
+The reason why the squares look different in size is probably because the photo of the painting was not taken completely straight or vertical.
+A separate x-ray image was taken of the area where the signature is.

 Radiation source; Sitex CPseries, type CP160D.
 Scanner: Carestream Industrex HPX-1.
 Imaging plate: